 Mrs Sharon Woodruffe – Staff Governor

-I am Mrs Woodruffe, The Schools Admin, Finance & Personnel Administrator.
+I am Mrs Woodruffe, The Schools Business Manager.
 I am the first port of call in the school office and I take care of all the day-to-day administration.

-In my capacity as school administrator I get to know all of the children really well as I am able to observe them in their work and play, and can see how they are developing and progressing.
+In my capacity as a School Business Manager, I get to know all of the children really well as I am able to observe them in their work and play and can see how they are developing and progressing.
 It is this pupil insight as well as my knowledge of the school’s day-to-day administration that I believe can add value to the Governing Body.

 I am a Parent Governor, and I also chair the Finance & Premises Committee.

 I currently work at Nationwide Building Society in Swindon and hope to be able to bring my business experience to the fore within the Governing Body.

 I work in IT, specifically as a software developer – I design software and write code.
 I have experience in running my own company and providing software and consultancy services to other organisations.
-With my background and skills in IT I hope to be able to help develop and improve the IT strategy at within the school.
+With my background and skills in IT, I hope to be able to help develop and improve the IT strategy within the school.

 I have been a Parent Governor since November 2015.
 I am a member of the Finance and Premises Committee.

 For the last 30 years, I have worked in the IT Industry in various roles and am currently Business Development Director for a major Global ICT Company.
 The skills that I bring to the role of Governor include a thorough understanding of IT, Marketing, Strategic and Business operations, Management and running Projects.
 I also like to think that I know how to get things done and what ‘good looks like.
 I work in London but my job takes me all over the UK and into Europe.